abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 A: Unfortunately, I’m one of the last people to talk about any direct experience with this.
 I don’t see other realms or other beings.
-When I used to live at Wat Nanachat, there was a cremation ground, so there were many ghosts as well as many devas (celestial beings).
+When I used to live at Wat Nanachat, there was a cremation ground, so there were many ghosts as well as many devas.
 On more than one occasion, either laypeople or a monks good at this would come up to me and say, “Such and such deva in that place and that spirit in that place would like you to dedicate merit and offer blessings.”
 They always had to use an intermediary.
 I was thick, thick, thick.
 I don’t get it.

 My own experience, having lived in Thailand a long time, a place that has a totally different world view, is that other people whom I trusted had these experiences.
 It certainly seems that they are just another part of reality.

-That being said, it can also be s sign of psychosis, so it can be a delicate balance.
+That being said, it can also be a sign of psychosis, so it can be a delicate balance.
 Once you meet someone who is communicating with other beings in other realms, you might need to call in a psychiatrist or a psychotherapist.
 So it does call for circumspection, but I have met many